mkmojo/devops/dev_envs/spark-localmacos/README.md

 export PATH=/usr/local/git/bin/:${PATH}
 ```

- * **Docker**: install `boot2docker` for MacOS following the [official instructions](https://docs.docker.com/installation/mac/)
+ * **Docker**: install `boot2docker` for MacOS following the [official instructions](https://docs.docker.com/installation/mac/).
+See [Docker cheatshee](https://github.com/juanrh/juanrh.github.io/wiki/Docker-cheatsheet) for details and workarounds for the bugs in the MacOS version of Docker

-    - note after `boot2docker init` we have to run `eval "$(boot2docker shellinit)"` before any other command, in other to have `DOCKER_HOST` and other variables regarding the VirtualBox instance that is actually running the Docker server

 * **Eclipse**: using Eclipse Kepler for Java
     - follow [this instructions](https://wiki.eclipse.org/Updating_eclipse.ini_on_MacOS) to access `eclipse.ini` (note `Eclipse.app` is seen as a directory from the terminal), to set `-Xmx1500m` for the Scala plugin